Zerodha: History

-Zerodha was founded in August 2010 by brothers Nithin and Nikhil Kamath.
-The name Zerodha, indicates a combination of words for the company's ideals: zero and hunterian, the Sanskrit word for 'barrier'.
+Zerodha was founded in August 2010 by brothers Nithin Kamath and Nikhil Kamath as a discount brokerage firm.
+The name Zerodha was a combination of words for the company's ideals: zero and hunterian, the Sanskrit word for 'barrier'.
+The company started with six employees and ₹2 crore in seed money drawn from Nithin Kamath's personal savings and contributions from a Singapore-based friend.

+Kailash Nadh joined Zerodha in 2013 to start its technology team and has served as the company's chief technology officer since then, building its trading platforms in-house.
 In 2019, Zerodha became the largest retail stockbroker in India by active client base, overtaking ICICI Securities.
 It contributed up to 2% of daily retail volumes on Indian stock exchanges at the time.

-In June 2020, Zerodha became a "unicorn" with a self-assigned valuation of around $1 billion based on an ESOP buyback.
+In June 2020, it became a "unicorn" with a self-assigned valuation of around $1 billion based on an ESOP buyback.
 Zerodha had about 1.3 million customers in early 2020, which rose to nearly 10 million by the end of 2022.

-In 2020, Zerodha applied for a licence to set up an AMC mutual fund in India and launched its fund house in 2023.
+In 2020, Zerodha applied for a licence to set up an asset management company (AMC) in India and launched its fund house in 2023.

+In 2024, Securities and Exchange Board of India (SEBI) introduced measures to curb speculation in the equity derivatives market, including reducing weekly options expiries and increasing contract sizes, alongside an increase in the securities' transaction tax and a "true-to-label" mandate on charges.
+Zerodha's founder Nithin Kamath said the changes could reduce the company's revenue by 30–50%, as index derivatives accounted for a significant portion of its income.

+In the financial year ending March 2025, Zerodha reported its first decline in revenue and profit, attributed to the regulatory changes and reduced trading activity, with revenue falling 11.5% to ₹8,847 crore and net profit falling 23% to ₹4,237 crore.
+Kamath said further derivatives restrictions might lead the company to charge brokerage on equity delivery trades.

+During this year, there was also speculation that Perplexity was going to be collaborating with Zerodha.
+This collaboration was due to the launch of Perplexity Finance in India.
+In November 2025, Zerodha invested in Tijori Finance, a Bengaluru-based market data and research platform, to scale AI-driven research tools.
+The company is now focused on launching several focused AI modules, with enterprise use cases being the focus of the next stage.
+In April 2026, Zerodha applied to SEBI for a Category-I merchant banking licence through its subsidiary Zerodha Corporate Advisors, seeking to expand into investment banking services such as managing public offerings.

 Products and subsidiaries

 A fixed commission of up to ₹20 is applied to all equity trading and derivative transactions, regardless of its size.
 Equity delivery is commission-free.
 The company also offers commodity trading through its wholly owned subsidiary, Zerodha Commodities Pvt.
 Ltd.